 All graduate degree programs in education are fully accredited by the National Council for the Accreditation of Teacher Education.
-The Illinois State Board of Education has approved the following programs leading to state certification: general administrative, superintendent, school business official, school psychology, and special certificate in instructional media with optional supervisory endorsement.
+The Illinois State Board of Education has approved the following programs leading to state certification: general administrative, superintendent, school business official, and school psychology.
 The Master of Science, major in Speech Pathology, is accredited by the Educational Standards Board of the American Speech-Language-Hearing Association.